 Beyond broadcasting, Chris has worked as a doctor in some of the world’s harshest environments, including Arctic expeditions and remote jungle regions – Medicine Men Go Wild (2008) saw him and Xand examine the limitations of Western medicine in remote locations.

 Chris’s contributions to science and public health have been widely recognized.
 In 2016, he won the Max Perutz Award for his research on HIV.
+He became an infection and global health professor at UCLH in 2025.

-Dr. Chris van Tulleken is a doctor, scientist, broadcaster, and bestselling author whose work explores the intersection of medicine, public health, and the environment.
+Prof. Chris van Tulleken is a doctor, scientist, broadcaster, and bestselling author whose work explores the intersection of medicine, public health, and the environment.
 He is an Associate Professor at University College London in the Division of Infection and Immunity, specializing in infectious diseases and global health.
 Alongside his twin brother, Dr. Xand van Tulleken, he has become a well-known face in science communication, bringing complex medical and scientific issues to the public through television, radio, podcasts, and books.

 In 2023, Chris’s book Ultra-Processed People: Why Do We All Eat Stuff That Isn’t Food... and Why Can’t We Stop? became a critical and commercial success, topping bestseller lists and sparking widespread debate about the role of ultra-processed foods (UPFs) in modern diets.
 The book has been praised for its rigorous research and accessible storytelling, leading to increased public awareness of the impact of UPFs on health and policy discussions on food regulation.